Last revised: March 3, 2023

 This tropical climate gave both railroads an unprecedented marketing advantage not found on most other systems.
-Even as passenger railroad traffic took serious hits beginning in the 1950s, as travelers found planes and more reliable automobiles more convenient means of transportation (the Interstate highway system also didn’t help the railroads), across the industry both the Seaboard Air Line and ACL continued to earn profits with their Florida-bound trains all of the way up through the 1960s!
+Even as passenger rail traffic took serious hits after World War II both the Seaboard Air Line and ACL continued to earn profits with their Florida-bound trains all of the way up through the 1960s!
 (Both railroads would merge in 1967 forming the Seaboard Coast Line system.)

 The interior look of the train was again similar to the Meteor and featured nautical and tropical themes in bright colors.
 Interestingly, the train operated over four different railroads with its segment across the ACL roughly the mid-point of the train's journey.

 From north to south, the railroad worked in conjunction with the Pennsylvania Railroad to ferry passengers from New York City's Pennsylvania Station to Washington, D.C. (usually under electrically-powered, streamlined GG1 locomotives) where it was handled by the Richmond, Fredericksburg & Potomac to continue its journey southward.

-The ACL also operated most of these passenger trains in conjunction with the Florida East Coast, such as its Havana Special to Key West (after the 1935 Hurricane destroyed the FEC’s Key West Extension the train then terminated as far south as Fort Myers, it was renamed the this train was renamed the East Coast Limited in 1960 and later as the Gulf Coast Special).
+The ACL also operated most of these passenger trains in conjunction with the Florida East Coast, such as its Havana Special to Key West (after the 1935 Hurricane destroyed FEC’s Key West Extension the train then terminated as far south as Fort Myers, it was renamed the this train was renamed the East Coast Limited in 1960 and later as the Gulf Coast Special).